 9. Get the Required Business Licenses and Permits

 Licensing and permitting requirements may vary by location.
-Some licenses and permits you may need to start a computer repair business include a business license, a vendor’s license, a seller’s permit, and a contractor’s license.
+Some licenses and permits you may need to start a computer repair business, or a commercial computer repair business include a business license, a vendor’s license, a seller’s permit, and a contractor’s license.
 Reach out to your local licensing office to determine which licenses and permits are required for your business.

 10. Get Business Insurance for Your Computer Repair Business